ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 Gond's jaw hardened.
 "You seem well-informed about current bounties."

 "Information travels.
 Merchants talk.
 Fishermen gossip."
-Maera shrugged, but Pell's sharp eyes had caught something—the way she'd known the exact bounty amount, the casual mention of the Crimson Company by name.
-Details that suggested more than casual interest.
+Maera shrugged, but Pell's sharp eyes had caught something—her forced indifference suggested more than casual interest.

 "There's a pilgrim way-station southeast of here," Maera continued, pulling out one of her maps and tracing over the coastline with a stick from the hearth.
 "This is us."
 Then she pointed at a spot inland.
 "Old shrine to Alanyi, abandoned now.
 Stone walls, good water, hidden from the main roads.
 Travelers used to stop there for blessing and rest."